 TWFH: What about really super-niche publications that have outdated websites and/or don’t have a “submissions” section or clear info about pitching?
 Do you just write them off and move on?
 Do you try to track down contact info?

 CL: If they’re niche, I try pretty hard to find an inroad.
-Most articles in a publication will have email address for the writer.
+Most articles in a publication will have an email address for the writer.
 Try contacting them.
 I’ve done that.
-I’ll say, “Hi I know you’re not an editor with X publication, but can you hook me up?”
+I’ll say, “Hi, I know you’re not an editor with X publication, but can you hook me up?”

 TWFH: Does that work?

 CL: Most writers will be willing to help.
 You can also try looking them up on social media, like Facebook or LinkedIn.

 TWFH: How many pitch letters should you send at one time?

 CL: That depends on how fast you’re trying to turn the article around.
 If you’re not in a hurry, you can start with five, then send another five in a month.
 If your topic is something time-sensitive — something that coincides with an anniversary date for an event, for example — you might want to send 20 pitch letters.
 And this is important: If you’re pitching to magazines in particular, you have to pitch six months in advance.
 They want stories three to four months in advance.
 So if you have a date-oriented piece, you’d better pitch early.

 TWFH: What happens if multiple publications say they’re interested in your piece?